The Art of Love & War

 The Art of Love & War is the fourth studio album by American singer Angie Stone.
 It was released on October 15, 2007, by Stax Records.
-Its lead single, "Baby" (featuring Betty Wright), debuted at number 18 on the Billboard Bubbling Under Hot 100 Singles chart, later peaking at number three, and also peaked at number 22 on the Hot R&B/Hip-Hop Songs chart.
+Her debut release with the then re-launched label, following her split with J Records in 2005, it saw Stone working with a group of less well-known musicians, including The Designated Hitters, Elijah "Vato" Harris, Ervin Pope and Jonathan Richmond, the latter of which went on to produce most material on the album.
+English actor and DJ Idris Elba contributed "My People," a duet with singer James Ingram.
+Stone co-wrote and produced or co-produced most songs on the album.

+Upon release, The Art of Love & War earned generally mixed reviews from critics, some of whom complimented the well-crafted production and Stone's delivery, while others criticized the album for its number of downtempo songs, finding it too conservative.
+While less successful internationally, the album debuted and peaked at number 11 on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums, becoming Stone's highest-charting album in the US.
+Lead single "Baby" featuring Betty Wright reached the top of the Adult R&B Songs chart and was nominated for Best R&B Performance by a Duo or Group with Vocals at the 50th Annual Grammy Awards.

 Background

 In June 2004, Stone released Stone Love, her second studio album with J Records.
 While it debuted at number 14 on the US Billboard 200 and entered the top twenty in Belgium, Finland, Sweden and the Netherlands, the album was commercially less successful than its predecessors Black Diamond (1999) and Mahogany Soul (2001) both of whom had become gold-sellers in the United Kingdom and the United States.
 The following year, Stone began recording what as expected to become her fifth regular album, but to save costs J Records asked her to transfer her new material, including the previously unreleased single "I Wasn't Kidding", to a compilation album halfway through the recording process.
 Speaking volumes to her what her future with the company would be, Stone subsequently asked for and received an unconditional release from the label.
 Her third full-length release, the compilation Stone Hits: The Very Best of Angie Stone, released in June 2005, marked her final release with the company.
 The following year, Stone was approached by the reworked Stax Records and signed with the label.